wolffiex/cc-node-sf-2025/talk.md

 3. Print a message
 4. Exit

-Run each 10 times and visualize the results
+Run each multiple times and visualize the results

 ## JS advantages